 But something has clearly gone wrong with this system; things are out of balance.
 How did we, as a tribal people, come to this point—a place where our community members are being killed by our fellow “relative,” the dog, and where the dogs are now seen as “beasts” and have to be killed for our protection?

-Dogs, just like American Indians, had a long and complex history prior to the intrusion of Wasicu (White settlers, or, literally, one who takes the fat*) and so-called modernity in North America.
+Dogs, just like American Indians, had a long and complex history prior to the intrusion of Wasicu (White settlers, or, literally, one who takes the fat) and so-called modernity in North America.
 Dogs were an integral part of Plains Indian history.
 Lakota is a spoken language with a variety of orthographies in different communities.
 The translations in this article rely in part on the authors’ own interpretations.

 In the Lakota language, there is no hierarchy of animals.
 All animals, including people, horses, dogs, and so on, belong to oyate (a group of animals/organisms).
 None of these oyate hold dominion over others, and they share existence on the planet within nature.
 The notion of humans being at the top of the chain, superior to other animals, is a colonial one.